Freshwater and wetlands

 Why are freshwater habitats important?

 Over 10% of our freshwater and wetland species are threatened with extinction in the UK, and we’ve lost 90% of our wetland habitats in the last 100 years.
-The reasons for this dramatic decline include pollution from the surrounding landscape, largely from unsustainable farming and development practices, urbanisation and abstraction.
+The reasons for this dramatic loss include unsustainable farming and development practices, urbanisation and abstraction.
 Species are affected by pollution from rural and urban areas, the modification of rivers and wetlands (like adding concrete sides to streams) and the impacts of invasive non-native species, which predate, outcompete and pass disease to our native wetland wildlife.

 Thousands of species like otters, kingfishers, salmon, dippers, water voles and herons rely on safe wetland habitat.
 Healthy wetlands and rivers can also provide communities with protection from flooding by holding water in the landscape and slowing the flow of water through river systems to the sea.
 They can save us money by naturally filtering the impurities from our water, providing us with cleaner drinking water and reducing the amount of money that water companies need to spend on doing this work.